JuliaGrandury/web-scraperandbot/README.md

    ```sh
    npm cheerio puppeteer prompts mocha chai dotenv nodemailer
    ```
-3. Create a .env file where with two variables which will be used as the sender for the sendEmail function.
+3. Create a .env file where with two variables which will be used as the sender for the sendEmail function: `MAIL_EMAIL = 'your email'` and
+`MAIL_PASSWORD = 'your password'`.
 You will need to disable two factor authorization and allow less trusted apps in your Gmail settings.
-MAIL_EMAIL = 'your email'
-MAIL_PASSWORD = 'your password'

 4. Run the application using `npm run start`
 5. Run the test suite using `npm test` or a specific file using `npm test <filepath>`